-China says US, N. Korea like trains accelerating towards each other
+US and North Korea set for 'head-on collision', China warns

 China anxious over THAAD

-Wang's press conferences was held less than a day after the US military revealed the controversial missile defense system had arrived in South Korea.
+Wang's press conference came a day after the US military revealed the controversial missile defense system had arrived in South Korea.

 Pictures released by the United States showed the first pieces of the ballistic missile defense technology being unloaded at Osan Air Base in South Korea Monday night.